 Some physicians recommend additional other vaccines like Pneumococcal Vaccine, which is recommended for adults above 65 years and other vulnerable groups like people with chronic diseases like diabetes, heart diseases (except high blood pressure), lung diseases (including asthma), and compromised immunity individuals.
 You should also make sure that you are up-to-date with your polio vaccination (check with your physician if a booster dose is needed).
 The US CDC (Center of Disease Control) further recommend a seasonal Influenza vaccine to reduce the risk of flu.
 But, this remains a personal choice.
 It is essential to take the vaccines at least 2 weeks before travelling.

-- I’ve heard about the spreading Coronavirus in KSA recently.
+- I’ve heard about the spreading Coronavirus in KSA.
 How can we immunise ourselves against it?

 Coronaviruses are large group of viruses related to the one causing the common cold.
 Some of them, however could cause serious illnesses like SARS virus spread in 2003.

-Scientists do not know much about the new virus species that appeared in KSA and Qartar last September.
+Scientists do not know much about the new virus species that appeared in KSA and Qartar in 2012.
 We do not know yet how it spreads or how it is transmitted.
 And thus, no cure or vaccine are yet available.
 But, do not panic!
 This is not a bad thing after all!

 WHO (World Health Oranization) and CDC recommend general measure of self-care and hygiene as a protective measure.
 Same as all flu and common cold viruses, a healthy, body with a healthy immune system can easily deal with them.
 I believe that our body has the tremendous ability of self healing and regeneration.